Pelosi drug bill up for House vote reflects a Trump idea

 A major concern about the legislation is that it will result in fewer drugs coming to market.
 But there's debate about the extent.
 The nonpartisan Congressional Budget Office estimates about 3% to 10% fewer new drugs, while the White House Council of Economic Advisers says it could be much higher, up to one-third of new medications.

-Rep. Bobby Scott, D-Va., who helped write the Pelosi bill, says Republicans predicting the drug pipeline will dry up are using scare tactics.
+Rep. Bobby Scott, D-Va., who helped write the Pelosi bill, said Republicans predicting the drug pipeline will dry up are using scare tactics.

-“Any drug that’s out there, we’re going to have access to,” said Scott.
+“Any drug that’s out there, we’re going to have access to,” he said.
 “The U.S. would still be the biggest market.”

+The pharmaceutical industry is strongly opposed to the bill.
+Among the groups backing it is AARP.

-Although high prescription drug prices consistently register in polls as the public's top health care concern, it's unclear in a capital divided over Trump's impeachment that any major legislation will pass before next year's elections.
+High prescription drug prices consistently register in polls as the public's top health care concern.
+But it's unclear in a capital divided over Trump's impeachment that any major legislation will pass before next year's elections.

-There's a bipartisan Senate bill that would also cap seniors' out-of-pocket costs — at $3,100 a year— and require drugmakers to pay Medicare rebates if they hike prices above inflation.
-It has Trump's support but Senate Majority Leader Mitch McConnell, R-Ky., hasn't said if or when he'll bring it to the floor.
+There's a bipartisan Senate bill that would also cap seniors' out-of-pocket costs, at $3,100 a year, and require drugmakers to pay Medicare rebates if companies raise prices above inflation.
+The plan has Trump's support but Senate Majority Leader Mitch McConnell, R-Ky., hasn't said if or when he'll bring it to the floor.

 Inflation rebates are included in Pelosi's bill as well, so there is considerable overlap between the two major pieces of legislation before lawmakers.
-But Pelosi goes further with several unique features, including:
+But Pelosi's measure goes further with several unique features, including:

 — Medicare would be authorized to negotiate prices for costly medications, using a formula based on lower prices paid in other economically advanced countries.